the-turing-way/the-turing-way/conferences/presentations/RIghtsCon-2021-06-07/script.md

 Current chapters-in-progress include how ethical data science fits into legal, policy and human rights frameworks; how to address and overcome challenges in ethical practice; and participatory science methods.

 We'd like to invite you to become a contributor to the Turing Way, to help us develop these chapters, and many more.
+We welcome all kinds of contributions
+Case studies, and lived experiences, are welcome.
-You don't need to have coding experience: just an idea and a willingness to learn.
+You don't need to have coding experience to contribute!
+You just need an idea and a willingness to learn.
 We're a supportive community, governed by a code of conduct, and we have a set of contribution guidelines which keeps our community welcoming and friendly.
 We have a monthly newsletter that you can sign up for - and a community Slack workspace, that you can sign up for and introduce yourself to.
 We have a weekly onboarding call, which is open to everyone: come along, say hi, and find out more about the project.